thenumbernine/farm-game/README.md

 		- meat -> (cook over fireplace / stove + with pan)
 		- skinning
 			- tanning
+- birds to peck at your crops
 	- scarecrows to protect your crops
 - hunting weapons
 	- guns
 		- bullets